surge-synthesizer/surge/doc/git-howto.md

 ```

 This will give you a 'detached HEAD' message.
 Don't wory about that.
 It's beyond the scope of this exercise.
-And of course, to go back to your version you can just type `git checkout master`.
+And of course, to go back to your version you can just type `git checkout main`.

-### I broke the golden rule and developed in master.
+### I broke the golden rule and developed in main.
 Help me fix it

 Sigh.
 OK be careful.
-You are about to lose all your changes in master.
+You are about to lose all your changes in main.
 Back them up somehow.
 Then:

 ```
 git fetch upstream
-git checkout master
+git checkout main
-git reset --hard upstream/master git push origin master --force
+git reset --hard upstream/main git push origin main --force
 ```

 More than enough people who end up in this situation also find [this stackoverflow answer](https://stackoverflow.com/questions/1628088/reset-local-repository-branch-to-be-just-like-remote-repository-head)